 Experiment E06-014 ran in Hall A from February 7 to March 17, 2009, at two production beam energies of 4.73 and 5.89 GeV, on a polarized 3He target.
 The experiment probed the resonance and deep inelastic valence quark regions, which corresponded to the ranges $0.15 \le x \le 1.0$ and $1.5 \text{ GeV}^2 \le Q^2 \le 7 \text{ GeV}^2$.
-Figure 1 shows the coverage in Q^2 and x, as well as the invariant mass of 2 GeV, which separates the deep inelastic and resonance regions.
+Figure 1 shows the coverage in Q^2 and x, as well as the invariant mass W at a value of 2 GeV.
+IThe region above W = 2 GeV is the deep inelastic region and below W = 2 GeV is the resonance region.
 The LHRS and BigBite detector packages were each oriented at 45° relative to the beam line, with each of the detectors independent of one another, acting as its own single-arm experiment.
 The LHRS was used to measure the unpolarized cross-section, while the BigBite measured the double-spin asymmetries in scattering between a longitudinally polarized electron beam and a longitudinally and transversely polarized 3He target.

-E06-014 also served as the commissioning experiment for a gas Čerenkov detector, which was installed into the BigBite stack, as well as a new photon detector and integrating data-acquisition system for the Compton polarimeter [1, 2, 3, 4].
+E06-014 also served as the commissioning experiment for a gas Čerenkov detector, which was installed into the the BigBite stack, as well as a new photon detector and integrating data-acquisition system for the Compton polarimeter [1, 2, 3, 4].